Handyman Connection logo

 Pros

-166 hours of initial training is well above what's typical in Home & Commercial Services, signaling the franchisor invests heavily in getting new operators operationally ready before opening.
+166 hours of initial training is well above what's typical for Home & Commercial Services, signalling the franchisor invests heavily in onboarding and operator competency before you open.

 Cons

-The $65,000 initial franchise fee (Item 7 minimum $65,000) is well above what's typical in Home & Commercial Services, meaning you will need materially more upfront cash to get started.
+The $71,000 initial franchise fee is well above what's typical for Home & Commercial Services, increasing your upfront cash requirement compared with most competitors.

 Territory Protection